yktoo/yktoo.com/content/blog/posts/0763/index.en.md

 ## Installation

-{{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/ueoiwjjzqsrkv3i0vmr8.gif" "Установка Sound Switcher Indicator из snap-пакета." >}}
+{{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/ueoiwjjzqsrkv3i0vmr8.gif" "Installing Sound Switcher Indicator from a snap package." >}}

 To install or update the application, please follow the steps described in the [Installation section](/software/sound-switcher-indicator#installation).